 Mistake #4: Showing only one angle of a product

-67% of customers rely on a high quality photo when looking to purchase a product.
-With such as large percentage of customers looking at photos to make a purchasing decision, it can be very frustrating to only see one angle of a product.
+75% of customers rely on a high quality photo when looking to purchase a product.
+With such a large percentage of customers looking at photos to make a purchasing decision, it can be very frustrating to only see one angle of a product.

 A prospective customer will try to imagine themselves with your product, and can’t do so with only one image to go off of.
 Having photos from multiple angles can really make or break a sale.